Minimal free resolutions of numerical semigroup algebras via Ap\'ery specialization: Introduction

 Free resolutions of $I_S$ for a numerical semigroup $S$ are known in some special cases.
 The surveys~\cite{nssyzygysurvey,nsbettisurvey} include most results concerning special families.
 We outline a few here.
 If $S$ is maximal embedding dimension (MED) and $I_S$ is determinantal (that is, generated by the minors of a matrix), then $I_S$ is resolved by the Eagon--Northcott complex~\cite{gotoencomplex}.
 This accounts for some, but not all, MED numerical semigroups; a~characterization of determinantal MED numerical semigroups is given in~\cite{determinentalmed}.
 If $S$ is generated by an arithmetic sequence, then $I_S$ is minimally resolved by a variant of the Eagon--Northcott complex~\cite{nsfreeresarith}.
 If $S$ is obtained as a gluing of two numerical semigroups $T$ and $T'$, then a minimal free resolution of $I_S$ can be obtained from the minimal free resolutions of $I_T$ and $I_{T'}$ via a mapping cone construction~\cite{nsfreeresgluing}; this includes the case where $I_S$ is complete intersection.
-If $S$ has at most 3 generators, then a minimal free resolution is known, and in particular $\beta_0(I_S) \in \{2, 3\}$.
-Numerous families of 4-generated numerical semigroups have been investigated, in part to illustrate some extremal Betti number behavior; see the survey~\cite{nsbettisurvey} for more detail.
+If $S$ has at most 3 generators, then a minimal free resolution is known.
+Numerous families of 4-generated numerical semigroups have also been investigated; see the survey~\cite{nsbettisurvey} for more detail.